hibbitts-design/hibbitts-design-org-learn/pages/02.coursehub/11.integrating-grav-with-canvas-lms/docs.md

 [26]: ../../images/displaying-course-hub-content-within-a-canvas-page/review-the-final-result-of-the-embedded-iframe-code.png

-Additional URL flags supported which might be helpful in addition to the 'chromeless' URL parameter:
+Additional URL parameters supported which might be helpful in addition to the 'chromeless' URL parameter:

 * hidepagetitle:true
 * summaryonly:true